knightsUCF/CarRacing/Log.md

+# Cars Coming from Back of Player

+If the player slows down, we want cars to come from the back, especially on a four lane road.

+# Breaking Visuals

+We want to apply some dust as to when the player breaks.
+Perahps this is not too visually intensive on mobile.

 # Breaking

 We want to have some sort of more sensitive breaking.
 For now we want to separate out deceleartion into breaking.